newrelic/newrelic-ruby-agent/README.md

 http://newrelic.com/ .
 There you can
 sign up for a free Lite account or one of our paid subscriptions.

-Once you receive the welcome e-mail with a license key and `newrelic.yml` file.
-You can copy the `newrelic.yml` file into your app config directory OR can generate the file manually with command:
+Once you receive the welcome email with a license key and `newrelic.yml` file, you can copy the `newrelic.yml` file into your app config directory OR can generate the file manually with command:

     newrelic install --license_key="YOUR_KEY" "My application"